 - Price range: Rates for a one-night stay start at $219 USD

 Tucked away in a private reserve in the small mountain town of Uvita is La Cusinga Lodge.
 This budget-friendly eco-lodge in Costa Rica overlooks Marino Ballena National Park, one of the only two nationally-protected marine zones in the country and known for its “Whale Tail” sandbar.
-This is one of the top places in Costa Rica to go whale watching in the country, so make sure you take in a whale-watching tour like this one while you’re here!
+This is one of the top places in Costa Rica to go whale watching, so make sure you take in a whale watching tour like this one while you’re here!